Ada Augusta Holman: Early life

-Ada Kidgell was born in Ballarat, Victoria on 3 October 1869, the daughter of journalist Ebenezer Kidgell and his wife Agnes (née Martin).
-Her father worked on Clunes Guardian, the Hawthorn and Boroondara Standard and in 1895–1902 as sub-editor, The Sunday Times, Sydney.
+Ada Kidgell was born in Ballarat, Victoria, on 3 October 1869, the daughter of journalist Ebenezer Kidgell and his wife Agnes (née Martin).
+Her father worked on Clunes Guardian, the Hawthorn and Boroondara Standard and in 1895–1902 as sub-editor, The Sunday Times in Sydney.
 She became a teacher at a private school in Narrandera, New South Wales.

 Literary career

 Ada Kidgell was active in debating societies and well-informed about literature and politics.
-She published short stories and political articles under her own name and a number of pseudonyms including "Marcus Malcom", "Nardoo" and "Myee".
+Writing as "Myee", she contributed a report on the Sydney literary scene to Melbourne Punch.
+She published short stories and political articles under her own name as well as a number of pseudonyms including "Marcus Malcom", "Nardoo" and "Literoctopus".
 She was an active member of the Fellowship of Australian Writers.

-Her books included a memoir, Memoirs of a Premier's Wife, travel book My Wander Year, novel Sport of the Gods and two children's books.
+Her books included a memoir, Memoirs of a Premier's Wife, a travel book titled My Wander Year, the novel Sport of the Gods and two children's books.

+In 1921, her book Sport of the Gods came third in the De Garis Prize.

 Marriage and subsequent career

-On Tuesday 22 January 1901, Ada Kidgell married William Arthur Holman (1871–1934), future Premier of New South Wales, at the Australian Church in Sydney.
+On Tuesday, 22 January 1901, Ada Kidgell married William Arthur Holman (1871–1934), future Premier of New South Wales, at the Australian Church in Sydney.
 She visited Britain and the United States with her husband; she described Woodrow Wilson as "stuffy" and "pompous".
+From October 1938, she was granted a pension of £1 per week by the Commonwealth Literary Fund.